confcompass/ironhorse/README.md

 # ironhorse

+Collection of Flatiron plugins that simplify developing NodeJS web applications.
-Flatiron plugin for Express that borrows some of the good ideas of Union without the route and middleware nonsense.
+Ironhorse uses Express under the hood, borrowing some of the good ideas of Union without the route and middleware nonsense.

 ## Installation